Asymptotic Properties for Bayesian Neural Network in Besov Space: Main results

 \subsection{Spike-and-slab prior}

 This result is an extension of Theorem 6.1 in \citet{polson2018posterior}.
-They showed that the Bayesian ReLU networks is consistent with nearly minimax rates on H\"older space.
-We extend the functional space from the H\"older space to the Besov space which contains H\"older spaces and Sobolev space.
+They showed that the Bayesian ReLU networks are consistent with nearly minimax rates in the H\"older space.
+We extend the function space from the H\"older space to the Besov space which contains the H\"older and Sobolev spaces.
 Assume the following spike-and-slab prior $\pi(\theta)$

-where $\tilde{\pi} = U([-B_n,B_n])$ and $T_n = \abs{\Theta(L_n,W_n,S_n,B_n)}$.
+where $\tilde{\pi}(\theta_j|L,W,S,B) = U(\theta_j;[-B,B])$ and $T = \abs{\Theta(L,W,S,B)}$.